nextcloud/documentation/developer_manual/design/navigation.rst

 Introduction
 ===============

-The navigation section of any nextcloud app is the left sidebar.
+The navigation section of any Nextcloud app is the left sidebar.
 It is basically composed of

-* a 'new' button
+* a primary action button
 * a menu
 * a settings area

-The 'new' button and the settings area are optional.
+The primary action button and the settings area are optional.

 ===============